 The Proposal is located approximately 200 km south of Perth and, at its closest point, approximately six km southeast of Bunbury.
 The Proposal will be constructed within the 200 ha Development Envelope (Figure 1), which is located within the Shire of Capel and City of Bunbury.
-Approximately 62% of land within the Development Envelope is cleared.

 The Development Envelope comprises 76 ha of native vegetation and 124 ha of cleared agricultural land.
-Construction of the Proposal commenced in 2022 and will continue for a period of 2-3 years.
+Construction of the Proposal commenced in 2022 and is scheduled for completion in 2025.
 Once the BORR Southern Section is constructed and open for public use, operation of the Proposal will be ongoing.